GCuser99/tbFileSysTools/README.md

 `ReadLine`, `Read`, `Write` and append are **unbounded**. `ReadAll` is capped at 2 GB by the size of a VB `String` and raises a clear error rather than misbehaving — use `ReadLine` for anything larger.

 Multi-byte encodings are handled correctly across chunk boundaries, including surrogate pairs split by a 64 KB read.
-This is verified against 54 million lines of mixed 1-, 2-, 3- and 4-byte characters (see below).
+This is verified against 54 million lines of mixed 1-, 2-, 3- and 4-byte characters.

 ---